fs-wiai/latex-script/README.md

 # LaTeX Script by Fachschaft WIAI

-This script introduces the most fundamental LaTeX mechanisms to get learners started.
-It is used both as a reference and as exercise material for our [LaTeX workshop](https://wiai.stuve-bamberg.de/latex-weekend), a **two-day tutorial aimed at students from various backgrounds**.
+The material contained in this repository introduces the most fundamental LaTeX mechanisms to get learners started.
+It comprises both a script and hands-on exercises for our [LaTeX workshop](https://wiai.stuve-bamberg.de/latex-weekend), a **LaTeX introduction aimed at students from various backgrounds**.
 The following topics are covered:

 * general introduction to the LaTeX system
 * basic document structure